oscaribv/oscaribv.github.io-src/content/pages/about.md

 Some of my nice planet discoveries are

 * **K2-141 b** is a rocky planet which orbit its star each 6.7 hours!
 This Ultra-Short-Period (P < 1 days) Super-Earth  is the shortest-period planet known to date with a precisely determined mass.
-Learn more about this planet in [**Barragán** et al., 2017, arXiv:1711.02097](https://arxiv.org/abs/1711.02097).
+Learn more about this planet in [**Barragán** et al., 2017, A&A, 612, A95](https://www.aanda.org/10.1051/0004-6361/201732217).
 * **K2-139 b** is a planet with a size similar to Jupiter, but with a third of the Jupiter mmass.
 This buddy orbits its star each 29 days!
-  You can find the technical details in [**Barragán** et al., 2017, arXiv:1702.00691](https://arxiv.org/abs/1702.00691)
+  You can find the technical details in [**Barragán** et al., 2017, MNRAS, 475, 175](https://academic.oup.com/mnras/article/475/2/1765/4739349)
 * **K2-98 b** is a Neptune-size planet with a density similar to Neptune.
   The planet orbits its star each 10 days.
 We calculated that the planet will be engulfed by its host star in 3 Gyr.
   The discovery is reported in [**Barragán** et al., 2016, AJ, 152, 193](http://iopscience.iop.org/article/10.3847/0004-6256/152/6/193/meta)
+* **GJ 9827** is a relatively bright (V=10.4 mag) and close star (30 pc).
+We first discovered three super-Earth exoplanets in this system and we reported it in [Niraula et al., 2017, AJ, 154, 266](http://iopscience.iop.org/article/10.3847/1538-3881/aa957c/meta).
+After this, we performed a nice RV follow-up and get the masses of the three planets with the main results published in [Prieto-Arranz et al., 2018, A&A, submitted, arXiv:1802.09557](http://arxiv.org/abs/1802.09557).
 * **HD3167 b and HD3167 c** are two planets orbiting a bright  star (V=8.9 mag).
   HD3167 b is a rocky buddy which orbits the star each 0.96 days, while HD3167 c does it in almost 30 days.
 The nerdy details can be found in [Gandolfi, **Barragán** et al., 2017, AJ, 154, 123](http://iopscience.iop.org/article/10.3847/1538-3881/aa832a/meta)